 Q: Do I have to be LGBTQ+ to seek support on Prism?

 A: No. Prism does not exclusively support people who are definitely LGBTQ+.
 If you are questioning or unsure, you are very welcome to seek support on Prism.
-If you have a friend or family member with LGBTQ+-related issues, you are welcome to seek support on Prism on their behalf.
-However, remember that there IS a focus on LGBTQ+-related issues, so you probably won’t be able to receive veterinary advice for your sick parrot!
+If you have a friend or family member with LGBTQ+-related issues, you are welcome to seek support on their behalf.
+However, remember that there is a focus on LGBTQ+-related issues, so you probably won’t be able to receive veterinary advice for your sick parrot!

 Q: Do I have to be LGBTQ+ to be a listener?